Folklore of Puerto Rico: Common practices and customs

 Like other areas of culture, early folkloric dance responded to the Spanish caste system.
 White criollos, or those with social status, adopted ballroom dances and other forms usually reserved for the privileged.
 In time, these revolves to become a genre all of its own, known as danza puertorriqueña, which gathered celebrity during the 19th century.
 Among those less privileged, as well as freed slaves and some immigrants, less formal music and dancing styles were popular.
 In mountainous regions, jíbaros created an eponymous genre that incorporated maracas and Spanish instruments, along endemic creations such as the Puerto Rican cuatro and triple.
 In coastal settlements, such as San Mateo de Cangrejeros and Loíza, African influence remained prevalent, which were eventually adapted into the modern version of bomba.

 People in rural areas usually did not have access to high end models or statuettes of the Catholic saints used in their religious rituals.
 This led to a long-established practice of carving these figures by hand.
 With time, this evolved into a distinct art form, with characteristics uniquely displayed by Puerto Rican wood carvers.
 By the 20th century, the tradition became known as talla de Santos and became fashionable to collect these totems, even among the higher classes and the academic canon.
+However, Ricardo Alegría's interest in the exhibition of the Talla de Santos stattuettes was criticized from within the Catholic Church, such as was the case of priest Marcolino Mass who argued that it was a "folkloric thing" but not art.